 The only macro-component that is emitted in large quantities is particulate matter (PM{10}).
-It is assumed that 5% of the tyre particulate matter emission can be considered to be PM{10} , the rest is larger fragments that fall back immediately onto the ground or water surface.
+It is assumed that 5% of the tyre particulate matter emission can be considered to be PM{10} , the rest is larger fragments that do not stay airborne but are emitted to the soil or surface water.
 This share of 5% of particulate matter in the total mass of tyre particulate matter emission is an uncertain factor in the calculation of particulate matter emissions caused by tyre wear.
-The share of $PM{2.5}$ in PM{10} is estimated to be 20% (see Table 3.35).
+The share of $PM{2,5}$ in PM{10} is estimated to be 20% (see Table 3.35).

 The emissions of heavy metals caused by tyre wear are calculated by applying a profile of the composition of the total tyre material.
 This composition is shown in Table 3.23B.
 The heavy metals trapped in particulate matter are emitted to the air because it is assumed that 100% of particulate matter remains airborne.
 Heavy metals trapped in coarse particles fall back to the soil or the surface water.
-Within urban areas, it is assumed that 100% of coarse particles end up in water.
-Outside urban areas, a figure of 10% is used, and therefore 90% ends up in the soil.
+Within urban areas, it is assumed that 60% of coarse particles end up in water (Table 3.20B) which in this case means in the sewers, while 40% ends up in the soil.
+Outside urban areas, 10% emission to surface water is assumed in the calculations, and 90% to the soil.
 The emission factors for tyre wear are derived from Ten Broeke et al. 2008).